 Even before the Italian Renaissance in the 14th century, Europe had begun to experience a resurgence in art and growth in philosophical antiquity.
 For example, the 12th century shows the ascendance of the Carolingian Empire, known for its Latinized elements that revived the classical Latin texts and the founding of universities.

-The crusades also facilitated Renaissance.
+The Crusades also facilitated the Renaissance.
 The European crusaders came into contact with the scientific and cultural advancement of their Islamic counterparts.
-Islamic is known for the preservation of several Latin and Greek classical text.
+Islam is known for the preservation of several Latin and Greek classical text.
 The returning Crusaders carried some of these antiques to their homeland, which greatly influenced and revitalized the interest of European scholars to pursue science, ancient art, and philosophy.

 2 – The Black Death Theory